|Art: Darkness to Light|

-|Session||Second 6 weeks 10/24|
+|Session||Second 6 weeks 20-Mar|

-This class will introduce beginners to drawing and perspective principles needed to complete a watercolor composition using the dry and wet-on-wet approaches.
+This class will introduce beginners to drawing and perspective principles needed for a watercolor composition using the dry and wet-on-wet approaches.
 Following class demonstration, students will work on their own paintings with the guidance of the teacher.
-The extended time (2:30-5:30 p.m.) will give students time to set up, work, and clean up after each class.
-Note: The coordinator will send enrolled students a list of required materials (estimated cost: $150) prior to the fist class.
-Please notify the office if you do not receive a list of materials at least three weeks before the class starts.
+The extended period (2:30-5:30 p.m.) allows time to set up, work, and clean up.
+Note: The coordinator will send students a list of required materials (estimated cost: $150) prior to the first class.
+Please notify the office if you do not receive the list at least three weeks before the start of class.

 Coordinator: Mary Lou Mack

-|Session||12 weeks 9/12|
+|Session||12 weeks 28-Jan|

 Most of us are mystified by the art of the 20th and early 21st centuries.
 We will discuss what it all means, why it is so expensive, and finally prove that no five-year-old could paint that!

 Coordinator: Stephen Pastore

 Stephen is the author of several articles and three books on art history and has taught art history at the university level.